urban-tep/DDF-SDD/source/computational/dlr-pc/Operating.rst

 .. req:: TS-ICD-140
   :show:

-  (Issue Tracking web widget) Urban TEP Processing Centre Operating regularily handles issues assigned to the BC processing centre in the Portal Issue Tracking system.
+  (Issue Tracking)  TEP Urban Processing Centre Operating regularily handles issues assigned to the DLR processing centre in the Portal Issue Tracking system.

+  .. req:: TS-FUN-610
+  :show:

+  (Data ingestion) Monitor and develop systematic and ondemand ingestion system from the ESA Sentinel data hub and ESA, Google and USGS for Landsat.

+.. r